dabit3/appsync-auth-and-unauth/README.md

 > AWS AppSync now supports multiple authentication types!
 To learn more about how this works, check out the launch post [here](https://aws.amazon.com/blogs/mobile/using-multiple-authorization-types-with-aws-appsync-graphql-apis/).

+> To learn more about how to use multiple authorization rules with Amplify GraphQL Transform, check out the documentation [here](https://aws-amplify.github.io/docs/cli-toolchain/graphql#auth).

+#### The below steps are only if you want to set this up manually.
+We recommend using the built in APIs that enable multiple authorization types that are now part of the service.

 Using the following steps, you can allow both Authenticated & Unauthenticated access to your AWS AppSync API:

 1. Create an Amplify project